Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Secure Data Market

 \subsection{Influence-Function-Based Data Valuation}

-In our market, the buyer’s objective is to quantify the marginal utility of a seller’s candidate data point \(z_s\).
-Ideally, this utility is defined as the reduction in evaluation loss \(L_{\mathrm{eval}}(\theta)\) that would result if \(z_s\) were added to the training set.
+In our market, the buyer’s objective is to quantify the marginal utility of a seller’s candidate data \(z_s\).
+Ideally, this utility is defined as the reduction in $R_{\text{eval}}(\theta)$ resulting from adding \(z_s\) to the training set.
 Since retraining the model for every candidate point is computationally infeasible, we adopt the influence-function framework \citep{koh2017understanding} to approximate this counterfactual outcome.
-Formally, the influence function serves as a first-order approximation of the change in model parameters (and subsequently loss) under an infinitesimal perturbation of the training distribution, which allows the buyer to predict the value of acquiring new data at a fraction of the computational cost.
+Formally, the influence function serves as a first-order approximation of the change in model parameters and subsequently loss under an infinitesimal perturbation of the training distribution, which allows the buyer to predict the value of acquiring new data at a fraction of the computational cost.

-Let \(D_{\mathrm{train}}\) be the buyer’s training dataset and \(R_n(\theta)\) be the empirical risk.
-Let \(\hat{\theta}\) be the empirical risk minimizer.
-We impose standard regularity conditions on the loss function \(\ell\), assuming it is twice continuously differentiable and strictly convex in a neighborhood of \(\hat{\theta}\) (see Appendix~\ref{app:proofs} for formal assumptions).
 We model the acquisition of a candidate point \(z_s\) by defining a perturbed objective where \(z_s\) is introduced with weight \(\epsilon\):